ylyu-fly/labwebsite/content/sections/section5.md

 <span style="color: #e59f05;">**Spring, 2026**</span>

+May 20 | Today Justin presented at the last Fly Club meeting of the semester!
+Way to go!

+<br><br>

 April 17 | Congrats to Anton for presenting his research at the Life Sciences Undergraduate Research Conference!

 <img src="img/section5-anton-dls-conference.jpg" style="max-width: 100%; height:auto;">